AndrewBroz/cronli5/README.md

 `cronli5` is a good library to use if you need to display an English language interpretation of a cron pattern in a Node or in a browser environment.
-If you need to do other things with cron patterns, consider a library like [Later.js] [later].
-If you want an alternative to `cronli5`, [prettycron][prettycron] may also meet your needs as an interpreter.
+If you need to do other things with cron patterns, consider a library like [Later.js][later].
+If you want an alternative to `cronli5`, [prettycron] may also meet your needs.

 ## Installation